Indotyphlidae – Common caecilians

 Found in Africa, Seychelles and India; formerly placed in family Caeciliidae

-Members of this family have a spotty distribution in parts of India, Africa, and the Seychelles Islands.
+These creatures have a patchy distribution in various regions, from parts of India to Africa and even the Seychelles Islands.

 Genera in this family